reasonml/reason-react/documentation.md

 `update` expects a callback that:

 - Accepts a payload, the newest state and `self`.
-- Returns a `ReasonReact.update 'state`, aka either.
+- Returns a `ReasonReact.update 'state`, aka either:
   - `ReasonReact.Update newStateToBeSet`: indicates the handler (e.g. `click`) wants to update the state (in ReactJS, it'd be an imperative `setState` call).
   - `ReasonReact.NoUpdate`: no state update.
   - `ReasonReact.SilentUpdate newStateToBeSet`: like `ReasonReact.Update`, but without triggering a re-render.
 Useful for `ref` and other instance variables, described later.